Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Convergence Analysis

-\textbf{Interpretation.} Theorem~2 aggregates the per-round effects of Theorem~1 and yields a unified convergence bound: MA converges to a density-dependent neighborhood of a stationary point of full-model FL.
-The radius of this neighborhood is governed by terms of the form \( \frac{1}{K}\sum_{k=1}^{K}\sum_{g=1}^{G} X\,f^{2}(p_{g,k}), \; X\in\{\mathcal{A}_k^\dagger,\mathcal{B}_k^\dagger\}, \) which decrease as client densities increase.
-Thus, higher densities—as induced by GMR—improve coverage, shrink the amplification factors, and tighten the convergence neighborhood.
+\textbf{Interpretation.} Theorem~\ref{thm:ma_telescope} aggregates the per-round effects of Theorem~\ref{thm:ma_one_round} and yields a unified convergence bound: MA converges to a density-dependent neighborhood of a stationary point of full-model FL.
+The radius of this neighborhood is governed by the averaged functionals $ \frac{1}{K}\sum_{k=1}^{K}\sum_{g=1}^{\mathcal{G}} \frac{|C_g|}{(c_{g,k}^{*})^{\alpha_i}} f_i^2(\rho_{g,k}), $ with $i\in\{1,2\}$ for the IID case and additionally $i=3$ for the Non-IID case, where $\alpha_1=\alpha_3=1$ and $\alpha_2=2$.
+As client densities increase, coverage improves, these aggregated penalties shrink, and the convergence neighborhood tightens.
 The complete proof is provided in Appendix~\ref{sec:convergence_threome_2}.